Mahamudu Bawumia

-Mahamudu Bawumia (born 7 October 1963) is a Ghanaian economist and former central banker who serves as the 5th Vice President of Ghana in the 4th Ghanaian Republic.
-He assumed office on 7 January 2017 as Vice President of Ghana.
+Mahamudu Bawumia (born 7 October 1963) is a Ghanaian politician and former central banker who served as the seventh vice president of Ghana from 7 January 2017 to 7 January 2025 under President Nana Akufo-Addo.
+He was the New Patriotic Party (NPP) nominee for president in the 2024 general election.

-Bawumia was a Deputy Governor of the Bank of Ghana until his nomination as the vice presidential candidate of the New Patriotic Party (NPP) in 2008, standing alongside presidential candidate Nana Akufo-Addo.
-He also ran as the NPP vice-presidential candidate in the 2012 general elections and was the lead witness for the petitioners in the 2012/2013 Presidential Election Petition which challenged the declaration of John Mahama as winner of the election.
-He is married to Samira Ramadan with whom they have four children.
+He also ran as the NPP vice-presidential candidate in the 2012 general elections and was the lead witness for the petitioners in the 2012/2013 Presidential Election Petition, which challenged the declaration of John Mahama as winner of the election.
+He holds a PhD in economics from Simon Fraser University.

-Parents

-Bawumia was born on 7 October 1963 in Tamale, Ghana to Alhaji Mumuni Bawumia and Hajia Mariama Bawumia.

-Bawumia's father, Alhaji Mumuni Bawumia was a teacher, lawyer and politician, a Mamprugu Royal and Chief of the Kpariga Traditional Area at the time of his death in September, 2002.
-He was a founding member of the Northern Peoples' Party alongside Chief S. D. Dombo, Chief Abeifa Karbo, Yakubu Tali, the Tolon Naa, and J. A. Braimah, Kabachewura.

-The Northern Peoples Party, together with the National Liberation Movement and other opposition political parties, later merged into the United Party, the forebearer of the current New Patriotic Party.

-Alhaji Bawumia served under various Ghanaian governments in various capacities, including member of the Northern Territories Council, the Gold Coast Legislative Assembly, a Member of Parliament of the First Republic, Northern Regional Minister, and Ambassador to Saudi Arabia.

-Alhaji Bawumia was awarded the high national honour of Member of the Order of the Star of Ghana in March 1999.
-He served as chairman of the Council of State under the presidency of J. J. Rawlings from 1993 to 2000 in the 4th republic.

-In September 2021, his mother, Hajia Mariama Bawumia, died in Accra, at age 81, and was buried later beside her husband in Kperiga, near Walewale in the Northeast Region.

 Early life and education

-Born into a large family, Mahamudu Bawumia is the twelfth of his father's 18 children and the second of his mother's five.
+A member of Mamprusi people, Bawumia was born in Tamale, Ghana, to Alhaji Mumuni Bawumia and Hajia Mariama Bawumia.
+He is the twelfth of his father's 18 children and the second of his mother's five.

-Mahamudu Bawumia attended the Sakasaka Primary school in Tamale, and gained admission to Tamale Secondary School in 1975.
-After graduating from Tamale Secondary School, he went to the United Kingdom where he studied banking and obtained the Chartered Institute of Bankers Diploma (ACIB).
-He was President of the Ghana United Nations Students’ Association (GUNSA) for 1981.
-He took a First Class Honours Degree in Economics at Buckingham University in 1987.
+Mahamudu Bawumia attended the Sakasaka primary school in Tamale and gained admission to Tamale Secondary School in 1975.
+After graduating from Tamale Secondary School, he went to the United Kingdom, where he studied banking and obtained the Chartered Institute of Bankers Diploma (ACIB).
+He was president of the Ghana United Nations Students’ Association (GUNSA) in 1981.
+He took a First Class Honours Degree in economics at Buckingham University in 1987.

-He then obtained a master's degree in Economics at Lincoln College, Oxford, and obtained a Ph.D. in Economics at the Simon Fraser University, Vancouver, British Columbia, Canada in 1995.
-His areas of specialization include Macroeconomics, International Economics, Development Economics and Monetary Policy.
+He then obtained a master's degree in economics at Lincoln College, Oxford, and obtained a PhD in economics at the Simon Fraser University, Vancouver, British Columbia, Canada in 1995.
+His areas of specialization include macroeconomics, international economics, development economics and monetary policy.
 He has numerous publications.